Facebook Pixel Code

 CATEGORY AWARDS

-Awards (trophies and medals) will be given to dancers based on how the judges score the routine within their age group and category.
-Double Platinum, Platinum 1st Place, Gold 1st Place, and Silver Category Awards will be decided by a predetermined range of points for each place.
+All routines receive a trophy (and each dancer a medal) based on how the judges score them on our Awards Scale within their age group (ex.
+5 years, 6 years, 7 years,) and within their dance category (ex. jazz, contemporary, tap, hip hop, etc.).
+Crystal (competitive-level only), Double Platinum 1st Place, Platinum 1st Place, Gold 1st Place, and Silver Category Awards will be decided by a predetermined range of points for each place.

 Competitive-Level routines ONLY are also eligible to receive a Crystal Award, the highest achievable award and honor given at a Showstopper Competition.